-Morès was an associate of the writer and politician Édouard Drumont, who wanted all Jews to be excluded from society.
+Morès was an associate of the writer and politician, Édouard Drumont, who wanted all Jews to be excluded from society.
 The affair between de Morès and Mayer was the result of accusations of treason against Jewish officers in Drumont’s anti-Semitic newspaper La Libre Parole.
 This had led to a duel between him and André Crémieu-Foa, a Jewish officer.
 Drumont was slightly injured to the arm in the duel.
 The actual writer of the article, M. de Lamase, then challenged Crémieu-Foa, since it was he who had written the piece.
 This second duel resulted in four bullets missing their marks.
-At this point, the seconds of the first duel, Captain Armand Mayer and Marquis Amédée de Morès, also agreed to risk their lives for honour’s sake.
+At this point, the seconds of the first duel, Captain Armand Mayer and Marquis Amédée de Morès also agreed to risk their lives for honour’s sake.

 The duel was fought on Île de la Grande Jatte and it was a devastatingly quick affair.
-Mayer had an injured arm, but refused to back down.
-Still, it hampered his performance significantly and only three seconds in he received a thrust to the chest.
+Mayer had an injured arm but refused to back down.
+Still, it hampered his performance significantly, and only three seconds in, he received a thrust to the chest.
 Morès’ saber penetrated his lung and was stopped only by his spine.
-The two men shook hands, and Mayer was taken to hospital where he died later that afternoon.
+The two men shook hands, and Mayer was taken to hospital, where he died later that afternoon.

 France was disgusted with the blatant anti-Semitism

 After his death, Armand Mayer was celebrated as a hero and an ideal of French nationalism.
 His killing became a reproach to anti-Semitism as a cause of division in the country.
 Since his family had left Alsace during the German occupation, he was hailed as a symbol of the Jewish devotion to the nation, and between 20,000 and 100,000 Parisians lined the streets for his funeral cortège.
 In Parliament, the Minister of War spoke up for the Jews, and newspapers were filled with condemnations of anti-Semitism.
-The whole affair stood out as a big win for assimilation of Jews in the nations of Europe, and it was clearly a big defeat for anti-Semitism.
+The whole affair stood out as a big win for the assimilation of Jews into the nations of Europe, and it was clearly a big defeat for anti-Semitism.

-As a little side note to this, it may interest the reader that de Morès at one point also challenged the American President Rooseveltto a duel over a dispute relating to a failed cattle business.
-Roosevelt managed to avoid the duel and Morès would meet a violent fate, as he was killed by Tuaregs in North Africa when he was trying to establish a Franco-Islamic alliance in 1896.
+As a little side note to this, it may interest the reader that de Morès, at one point, also challenged the American President Rooseveltto a duel over a dispute relating to a failed cattle business.
+Roosevelt managed to avoid the duel, and Morès would meet a violent fate, as he was killed by Tuaregs in North Africa when he was trying to establish a Franco-Islamic alliance in 1896.

 “They do not yet know that the Jews have learned well the wielding of the sword”